What are the 4 Types of OCD

 Dr. Roseann Capanna-Hodge

 In that way, these behaviors decrease their worries and feelings of distress, albeit temporarily.
-OCD manifests itself in different ways for every child or teen but at its core is a fear of worry actually happening and that is what drives their obsessive thinking and compulsions. .
+OCD manifests itself in different ways for every child or teen, but at its core is a fear of worry actually happening, and that is what drives their obsessive thinking and compulsions.

 Obsessions vs. Compulsions

-#1 Contamination OCD
+1. Contamination OCD

-Children and teens who suffer from contamination OCD tend to exhibit decontamination compulsions in response to their contamination obsessions.
 For example, kids with contamination OCD may fear touching the ground, going outdoors, or getting their skin in contact with public objects.

 If they end up feeling that something contaminated them, they will do a series of behaviors to alleviate their anxiety about being dirty, sick, or unclean.
 Their compulsions typically involve protecting themselves to avoid or remove the alleged physical and mental contamination.
+This is why people with contamination OCD are often thought of as frequent hand-washers—a common behavior but certainly not the only sign of OCD.

-Common Harm OCD Obsessions
+Contamination OCD: Common Obsessions

 • Fear of contamination and contaminating others